Jackson, Mississippi: American Civil War

 Despite its small population, during the Civil War, Jackson became a strategic center of manufacturing for the Confederacy.
 In 1863, during the military campaign which ended in the capture of Vicksburg, Union forces captured Jackson during two battles—once before the fall of Vicksburg and once after the fall of Vicksburg.

-On May 13, 1863, Union forces won the first Battle of Jackson, forcing Confederate forces to flee northward towards Canton.
+On May 14, 1863, Union forces won the first Battle of Jackson, forcing Confederate forces to flee northward towards Canton.
 On May 14, Union troops under the command of William Tecumseh Sherman burned and looted key facilities in Jackson, a strategic manufacturing and railroad center for the Confederacy.
 After driving the Confederate forces out of Jackson, Union forces turned west and engaged the Vicksburg defenders at the Battle of Champion Hill in nearby Edwards.
 The Union forces began their siege of Vicksburg soon after their victory at Champion Hill.
 Confederate forces began to reassemble in Jackson in preparation for an attempt to break through the Union lines surrounding Vicksburg and end the siege.
 The Confederate forces in Jackson built defensive fortifications encircling the city while preparing to march west to Vicksburg.

 Confederate forces marched out of Jackson in early July 1863 to break the siege of Vicksburg.
 But, unknown to them, Vicksburg had already surrendered on July 4, 1863.
 General Ulysses S. Grant dispatched General Sherman to meet the Confederate forces heading west from Jackson.
 Upon learning that Vicksburg had already surrendered, the Confederates retreated into Jackson.
 Union forces began the siege of Jackson, which lasted for approximately one week.
 Union forces encircled the city and began an artillery bombardment.
 One of the Union artillery emplacements has been preserved on the grounds of the University of Mississippi Medical Center in Jackson.
-Another Federal position is preserved on the campus of Millsaps College.
 John C. Breckinridge, former United States vice president, served as one of the Confederate generals defending Jackson.
 On July 16, 1863, Confederate forces slipped out of Jackson during the night and retreated across the Pearl River.

 Union forces completely burned the city after its capture this second time.
 The city was called "Chimneyville" because only the chimneys of houses were left standing.
 The northern line of Confederate defenses in Jackson during the siege was located along a road near downtown Jackson, now known as Fortification Street.

 Because of the siege and following destruction, few antebellum structures have survived in Jackson.
-The Governor's Mansion, built-in 1842, served as Sherman's headquarters and has been preserved.
+The Governor's Mansion, built in 1842, served as Sherman's headquarters and has been preserved.
 Another is the Old Capitol building, which served as the home of the Mississippi state legislature from 1839 to 1903.
-The Mississippi legislature passed the ordinance of secession from the Union on January 9, 1861, there, becoming the second state to secede from the United States.
+The Mississippi legislature passed the ordinance of secession from the Union there on January 9, 1861, becoming the second state to secede from the United States.
 The Jackson City Hall, built in 1846 for less than $8,000, also survived.
 It is said that Sherman, a Mason, spared it because it housed a Masonic Lodge, though a more likely reason is that it housed an army hospital.
+Additionally, the Manship House (Ca. 1857) survives.